crypdoughdoteth/Glizzy-CLI/README.md

 `goonz_monitor --address <ADDRESS>`

-Optional args include: "threshhold" (value) & "chat" (slack channel)
+Optional args include: "threshold" (value) & "chat" (slack channel)

-Optional arg defaults: Threshhold = 300, Chat = general
+Optional arg defaults: Threshold = 300, Chat = general

-To monitor multiple: _pass `-a` before each address, `-t` before each threshhold value_.
-To set the threshhold to be the _same value for each address_, pass *only one* value using the `-t` flag.
+To monitor multiple: _pass `-a` before each address, `-t` before each threshold value_.
+To set the threshold to be the _same value for each address_, pass *only one* value using the `-t` flag.

 For more help use `goonz_monitor --help`